brimdata/zed/zng/docs/spec.md

 [ ]
 ```
 In addition, `-` must be escaped if representing the single ASCII byte equal
-to `-` as opposed to representing an unset value.
+to `-` as opposed to representing an null value.

 ### 4.3.2 Value Syntax